MalteKurz/VineCopulaMatlab/README.md

 ___________________________________________________________________________

 ## Description of the Vine Copulas with C++ (VineCPP) toolbox
 The toolbox can be used for high-dimensional dependence modeling with vine copula models.
-An key feature of the toolbox is a framework, which allows to test whether the simplifying assumption is a reasonable assumption for approximating high-dimensional distributions using simplified vine copula models.
+A key feature of the toolbox is a framework, which allows to test whether the simplifying assumption is a reasonable assumption for approximating high-dimensional distributions using simplified vine copula models.

 ## Highlights
   * Modeling of (high-)dimensional [0,1]-data by C-vine and D-vine copulas.
   * 20 different pair-copula families (62 families with rotated pair-copulas).
   * The most important object class VineCopula is implemented in MATLAB.
   * Functions for simulating from simplified and non-simplified C- and D-vine copulas.
 In the case of the non-simplified C- or D-vines, the parameters of all conditional bivariate copulas can be specified as functions of the conditioning variables.
-  * Functions for selecting and (jointly-)estimating C- and C-vine copula models.
+  * Functions for selecting and (jointly-)estimating C- and D-vine copula models.
   * Functions for (jointly-)estimating C- and D-vine copula models.
   * A vectorial independence test, which can be used for testing sequentially the simplified assumption for C- and D-vine copulas.
   * Most computations are implemented in C++.
 Parts can be optionally performed parallel.